FACTBOX-Key races in Nebraska, West Virginia primaries on May 10 | Politics

 FACTBOX-Key races in Nebraska, West Virginia primaries on May 10

-The November contest is seen as an easy win for Republicans.
+Mooney will likely win in November as the district is solidly Republican.
 NEBRASKA 2ND CONGRESSIONAL DISTRICT Centered around Omaha, the state's largest city, the 2nd district is seen as a potentially competitive race in November and has been held by Republican Don Bacon since 2017.
-Bacon fended off a primary challenger and will face Democratic state Senator Tony Vargas in November, according to a projection by Edison Research.
+Bacon, who Trump had urged voters to oust from office, fended off a primary challenger and will face Democratic state Senator Tony Vargas in November, according to a projection by Edison Research.

 The Republican-leaning states of Nebraska and West Virginia held primary elections on May 10 for the U.S. House of Representatives and other offices.